top of page

 ETHICS

 When asked if they are against animal abuse, the vast majority of people reply with an emphatic “yes!”
 However, it is impossible to kill an animal who doesn’t want to die without some form of abuse.
-Having watched hours of slaughterhouse footage, I am confident in taking the stand that killing animals for food does not align with ~99% of peoples’ values.
-Whether it be from hearing the screams of CO2 gassed pigs, seeing day-old male chicks ground up alive for the egg industry, or a bolt gun to the back of a dairy cow’s head, the animal agriculture industry has relied on veiling their actions to purport “humane” practices.
-Fortunately, undercover footage is widely available on free video sites like Youtube, meaning the truth of this horrendous industry is increasingly coming to light.
+Having watched hours of slaughterhouse footage, I am confident in stating that killing animals for food does not align with ~99% of peoples’ values.
+The animal agriculture industry has relied on veiling their actions to purport “humane” practices.
+Fortunately, undercover footage is widely available on free video sites like Youtube, along with documentaries like Earthlings and Dominion, narrated by Joaquin Phoenix, meaning the truth of this horrendous industry is increasingly coming to light.
+Most people struggle to watch either of these documentaries which speaks volumes to how they feel about it.

 ENVIRONMENT